gschmutz/nosql-workshop/01-environment/README.md

 Replace the IP address by the PUBLIC IP of the docker host.

-## Services accessible on Streaming Platform
+## Services accessible on NoSQL Platform
 The following service are available as part of the platform:

 Product | Type | Service | Url